whysosuso/whysosuso.github.io/Susovan-Mahapatra.md

 I spent my childhood in Bhubaneswar, the city with the best evenings.
 I value friendships and spend time on growing them.
 I have always been curious (the kind that reads food packaging labels) and love asking 'why'.
 In 7th grade, I decided that I wanted to start my own company - for now, though, I take solace in working with early-stage startups and pursuing some interesting [projects](https://whysosuso.com/projects/) once in a while.

 I enjoy setting things up, working on projects from scratch, and creating systems for scale.
-Most recently, I helped set a University up!
+Currently, I am working towards building some of the most loved lifestyle brands in India.
+Previously, among other things, I had the opportunity in contributing towards setting a University up!

-Things I have been upto:
+Things I have been upto (Career):

-▶️ I am currently a part of the first cohort of the **Antler India Residency**.
-Finally giving entrepreneurship a shot!<br> <br>
+▶️ Since 2023, I have been driving customer experience, insights, and, most recently, offline expansion for DSLR Technologies.
+We are an early-stage startup building some of the most loved lifestyle and fashion brands, powered by a vertically integrated supply chain.
+We are backed by Z47 (Matrix) and Accel. <br> <br>

-▶️ In my brief stint at **Stoa School**, I picked up the trade tricks on **designing learning programs and products**, especially in the context of adult learning. <br> <br>
+▶️ I spent a year between 2022-23 giving entrepreneurship a shot.
+Was part of the first cohort of the **Antler India Residency**.
+Made a bunch of friends and realised that I had much more to learn.
+Attempt 2 to follow some years down the line <br> <br>

 ▶️ Being in the **founding team of a University** is almost a once-in-a-lifetime opportunity.
 As part of **Plaksha University's** founding team, I worked closely with the Founders and Senior Leadership to set up its Holistic Admissions Process and onboard an exemplary set of learners for its founding UG cohort. <br> <br>